 About the time Simmonds arrived on the West Coast, he also was a patented inventor.
 In March 1877 he applied for and received a patent on “a new and useful improvement on Chamber and Nursery Lamps.”
 It was a light without a wick that was held in a metal or glass bowl filled with a non-explosive oil.
 A small upright tube was at the center that rose above the reservoir of oil.
 A upper opening of the tube was ignited and would remain lighted as the oil rose through the tub until the whole quantity of oil was consumed.
 Simmonds thought so much of this invention that his 1878 San Francisco business listing was “Nabob Whiskey and Patent Night Light.”
 Perhaps because the lights did not sell, by the next year the night light reference was gone.

 This invention with its application to nurseries may indicate that Simmonds had a family, but there is little evidence to support that idea.
 He seems to to have avoided the federal census takers during his lifetime.
-He moved his personal residence frequently, identified as dwelling at 1719 Howard Street in 1878, 614 O’Farrell in 1880, likely boarding houses.
+He moved his personal residence frequently, according to directories dwelling at 1719 Howard Street in 1878, 614 O’Farrell in 1880, both likely boarding houses.

 From the first, as well, Simmonds seems to have been rectifying whiskey, that is, blending and compounding raw whiskeys to achieve certain smoothness and taste.
 He was bottling it, putting on his own labels and selling it.
 Likely needing more space for his operations, he had moved his business to 217 Front Street by 1880.
 After three years at that location he moved again to 429 Battery, the address on the letterhead above.